hashin/jekyll-now/_posts/2019-02-15-where-soldiers-come-from.markdown

 published: true
 ---

-Passionate warcries to cover up a brother’s death.\
-In his blood do I see the face of enemy.\
+Passionate warcries to cover up a brother’s death.<br/> In his blood do I see the face of enemy.<br/>
 But in his face, I see myself - my failure.

-He was not a soldier, an intellectual that he was.\
+He was not a soldier, an intellectual that he was.<br/>
 He read, he debated.
-The entire campus watched him speak.\
+The entire campus watched him speak.<br/>
 Ah, the charisma!
-The erudite scrutiny of a flawed national budget.\
+The erudite scrutiny of a flawed national budget.<br/>
 His concern for the wretched slumdog.
 Of women raped in broad daylight.

 Do you know where soldiers come from?\